strets123/frictionless-pres/PITCHME.md

 @[6-8](Use logging module not print)

 ---
-* For more on the deep learning scripts used see Zegami CTO Roger Noble's<a href="https://tech.zegami.com/comparing-pre-trained-deep-learning-models-for-feature-extraction-c617da54641" target="_blank">blog post here</a>
+* For more on the deep learning scripts used see Zegami CTO Roger Noble's <a href="https://tech.zegami.com/comparing-pre-trained-deep-learning-models-for-feature-extraction-c617da54641" target="_blank">blog post here</a>
+* For more information about t-Distributed Stochastic Neighbor Embedding (t-SNE) see the video <a href="https://www.youtube.com/watch?v=RJVL80Gg3lA" target="_blank">here</a>
 ---
 * The output from the dimensionality reduction looks like this:
-* The x and y coordinates allow images to be clustered in a plane

     id,x,y
     1975-8398,18.7974,-14.4037
     2000-7803,3.64917,10.2163
     1977-5672,6.50948,21.1126
+* The x and y coordinates allow images to be clustered in a plane
+---
+#### What's the next step?

+---

 * We need to join this to our original dataset, we can do this with datapackages pipelines